 “Mexico City was one my favorite stops last year,” she continued.
 “It was one of the most vibrant cities I’ve ever been to.
 It’s really trendy and cool.
 And cheap.
 I felt right at home.
 I’d love to live there.“

 “Looking back,” Amy said, “it couldn’t have worked out better.
-REMOTE YEAR offered me something I’d never experience if I’d stayed in Katy, Texas.
+Living and working abroad offered me something I’d never experience if I’d stayed in Katy, Texas.
 I had the chance to feel what it’s like to be there.
 You really do start seeing things in a totally different way.
 By being immersed in the culture, colors and smells around you, I think I became a better designer.”
-And, from the sounds of it, a more determined world advocate!